redox-os/rfcs/text/0010-optional-services.md

 # Summary
 [summary]: #summary
+The service monitor aims to fill existing gaps in the way that Redox handles services, daemons, and drivers.
+This RFC discusses the general lifecycle and handling for these services.
+Some core system services and drivers necessitate further discussion but for most drivers and daemons the following completely outlines their interaction with the service monitor.

 Redox's service monitoring and control infrastructure will be split into either "Core" low level required services and "User/optional" services, or "System" services and "per-user" services that operate as the root user and non-root user respectively.
 This RFC covers the behavior of the services monitor and its constituent services
 specifically: